MKevinEvans/TensorFlow_stock_price_predictor/README.md

-# Predicting the Price of Exchange Traded Funds With LSTM Using Tensor Flow and Keras
+# Predicting the Price of Exchange Traded Funds With LSTM Using TensorFlow and Keras

 ## <em>A model to predict the unpredictable</em>